ogden-marrow/CoffeeManagementSoftware/README.md

 }
 ```

-The API key is sent in the `X-API-Key` header with every request.
+The API key is sent in the `X-Deploy-Key` header with every request.

 The application will sync to these endpoints:
 - `POST /api/Coffee` - Create new coffee